Digressive/Office-Update/README.md

 * Sign up using [Patreon](https://www.patreon.com/mikegalvin).
 * Support with a one-time donation using [PayPal](https://www.paypal.me/digressive).

-Please report issues on Github via the issues tab.
+Please report issues on GitHub.

+Thanks
 -Mike

 ## Features and Requirements

 * This utility will check for and download update files for Microsoft Office.
-* It will remove old update files and folders.
+* It can also remove old update files.
-* It can create and e-mail a log file when there are updates.
 * This utility requires the Office Deployment Tool [a free download available here.](https://www.microsoft.com/en-us/download/details.aspx?id=49117)
 * This utility requires at least PowerShell 5.0.
 * This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.
+* The update log can be sent via email and/or webhook.

 ## Folder Structure